dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 -   Detect if user is in DAO(s)

-  -   If no, "display Create new DAO" or "Explore all DAOs" buttons
+  -   If no, display "Create new DAO" or "Explore featured DAOs" buttons

   -   If yes, show user her DAO summary card(s)

-#### All DAOs
+#### DAOs

--   List of DAO Summary Cards
+-   Featured: List of DAO Summary Cards for most active DAOs

 -   DAO Summary Card